vaugood/swimport/README.md

 # Overview

-Swimport is an ETL suite that takes the busywork out of your data migrations.
+Swimport is an ETL suite that lets you automate your data migrations.

 # Quick Start